-1. Gently warm the milk in a saucepan and remove from the heat just before it boils.
+1. Place the milk in a saucepan and warm it up gently.
+Turn off just before it boils.

-3. Melt the butter in a sauce pan and add the prosciutto.
+3. Melt the butter in a sauce pan and add ham.

 4. Let it sauté for one minute and then add the wheat and corn flour.
-Stir well while the mix thickens and continue to stir until it begins to smell slightly nutty.
+Stir well while it thickens and continue to stir until it begins to smell slightly nutty.
 Be careful that it does not become too dark.

 5. Add the hot milk a little at a time while stirring.

 6. Remove the dough from the heat and add chunks of cheese.

 7. Now whip the dough thoroughly with either an electric whisk or a mixer until the consistency is soft and fluffy and the cheese has melted.